This Light-Up Orb in Belarus Might Be the World's Coolest Library | Reader's Digest

 saiko3p/Shutterstock

 And that’s just the outside!
-The main entrance to the library, shown above, is designed to look like an open book, and visitors walk through it to find themselves in a book lover’s paradise.
+The main entrance to the library is designed to look like an open book, and visitors walk through it to find themselves in a book lover’s paradise.
 The enormous structure is 236 feet tall, with each of its 22 different levels chock-full of reading material.
 As if that weren’t enough, the orb also contains massive conference rooms big enough to hold over 400 people.
 Oh yeah, and it holds a grand total of 8.6 million items, in many different languages and media formats, from books to CDs to sheet music.
 (You won’t believe how many titles the world’s biggest literary hotel has!)

 Grisha Bruev/Shutterstock